websemantics/boxed/README.md

   The command-less way, ...

 ```
-> A lightweight boilerplate generator that does not require the command-line interface (CLI) to customize software addons and packages, for the visually-oriented developers.

-Boxed can help you provide customizable  packages of your platform (modules, addons, extensions etc) to other developers in a visually appealing way, no more command line, horray!
+> Boxed can help you provide customizable  packages of your platform (modules, addons, extensions etc) to other developers in a visually appealing way, no more command line, horray!

 ![alt text](https://websemantics.github.io/boxed/img/boxed-logo.svg "Boxed Logo")